thumperward/nord-nm-gui/README.md

 general tooling to make future development easier.
 Changes include:

--   Reorganizing the repo as expected by PEP 518, and permitting it to be built as a standard Python package
+-   Reorganizing the repo as expected by PEP 518, and permitting it to be built as a standard Python package.
--   Adding a VS Code devcontainer and associated tooling to provide isolation of the environment (above that provided by virtualenv) and to permit non- Python dependencies and tooling to be described in code
+-   Adding a VS Code devcontainer and associated tooling to provide isolation of the environment (above that provided by virtualenv) and to permit non- Python dependencies and tooling to be described in code.
--   Major refactoring and reorganisation of the original >1200-line monolithic class to split helper functions out, to de-duplicate shared code into new functions and methods, and to aid in readability
+-   Major refactoring and reorganisation of the original >1200-line monolithic class to split helper functions out, to de-duplicate shared code into new functions and methods, and to aid in readability.
--   Lots of bug fixes such as Qt errors and problems figuring out the name of the VPN if connected to a country with whitespace in the name
+-   Lots of bug fixes such as Qt errors and problems figuring out the name of the VPN if connected to a country with whitespace in the name.
--   The ability to bypass some calls to the (old) NordVPN API, which avoids hitting the fairly severe rate-limiting on the server side, and slightly speeds up startup
+-   The ability to bypass some calls to the (old) NordVPN API, which avoids hitting the fairly severe rate-limiting on the server side, and slightly speeds up startup.

+## Prerequisites

+A standard Ubuntu 22.04 desktop install includes all necessary prerequisites (notably Qt and NetworkManager) except the following:

+-   `libxcb-xinerama0`

 ## Features